 In response to this decrease in [H3O+] upon the addition of NaOH, the Ka,acetic acid equilibrium reaction:

 shifts towards producing more products, thereby restoring [H3O+] to almost the value it was before NaOH was added.
 Therefore, the net effect of the added NaOH is to convert some of the CH3COOH to CH3COO−.
 In other words, if you add the two above reaction equations, you would have:

 Overall, there is minimal change in the solution’s H3O+ concentration.
-(Note that the added NaOH maybe reacting directly with H3O+ or CH3COOH, because both species are present in the buffer solution when NaOH is added.
-Regardless of which acidic species NaOH is reacting with directly, the final result is the same: there is minimal change in the solution’s pH.)
+(Note that the added NaOH may react directly with H3O+ or CH3COOH, because both species are present in the buffer solution when NaOH is added.
+Regardless of which acidic species NaOH is reacting with directly, the final result is the same, and there is minimal change in the solution’s pH.)

 Similarly, when a strong acid, such as HCl, is added, the net effect of the added H3O+ is to convert some of the CH3COO− to CH3COOH:

 And again, there is only a minimal change in the solution’s pH.

 These concepts are illustrated in the figure below.
 When a small amount of a strong acid or strong base is added, a buffer solution can moderate changes to pH because it consists of a weak acid that can react with added strong base as well as a weak base that can react with added strong acid.

 The weak base and weak acid in a buffer solution are typically a conjugate acid-base pair, both serving to maintain a single dynamic equilibrium that responds to additions of other acids and bases.
 If they are not a conjugate acid-base pair, then there would be two dynamic equilibria at play, which significantly complicates the buffering actions.